Detox Water for Bloating: DIY Recipes & Remedies

 Overeating

 Overeating causes the stomach to expand, which makes it feel more prominent than usual.
 Overeating can also lead to slower digestion, which gives a feeling of fullness.
-Eating too much food that is high in fat or sodium can cause bloating as well.
+Eating too much food high in fat or sodium can cause bloating.

 A diet high in fiber can also cause stomach cramps due to constipation, which causes excess gas in the stomach.
 Fiber helps keep your stools soft and easy to pass through the intestines, but constipation may occur when your diet lacks enough fiber.